calculix/CalculiX-Examples/Test/Supports/README.md

 Three simulations are set up:

-+ Frequency analysis with one end coupled and subjected to various constraints (distributing coupling is used).
++ Frequency analysis with one end coupled and subjected to various support conditions (as of 2.19, kinematic coupling is used).
 + Multistep static analysis with large rotation.
 Cantilever beam with the load distributed over the end surface by distributing coupling.
 Support is applied via kinematic coupling.
 + Reference solution, cantilever beam with nodal constraints at the end surface.